Hailey0528/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 | .00	      			| 35 Ahead only					 				|
 | .00				    | 25 Road work      				|

+For the ninth image Priority road, the model is very sure that this is Priority road (probability of 0.996).
+The top five soft max probabilities were:

 | Probability         	|     Prediction	        					|
 |:---------------------:|:---------------------------------------------:|